top of page

 Example of Witty Banter:

-Flirting isn’t just about words—it’s about space, tension, and proximity.
+There is more to flirting than simply speaking to one another.
+A very effective tool in writing flirting and romance is STP: Space, Tension, and Proximity.
 Sometimes, not touching is more powerful than actually making contact.
-This type of flirting is visceral, playing with sensory details to make interactions feel more intimate.
+This type of flirting is visceral, and very effective if you pair it with a well written inner monologue.
+Secondly, add sensory details to make interactions feel more intimate.

 • “Accidental” brushes of hands, shoulders, or legs